Note: On July 27, 2018 BuilderAll relaunched their software platform. This BuilderAll review has been updated to reflect those changes.

 What Is BuilderAll?

-BuilderAll is an unlimited all-in-one Smart Website building platform that recently launched in the US.
+BuilderAll is an unlimited all-in-one Smart Website building platform that launched in 2017 to the US market.

 Best In My Neighborhood is a franchise-based local directory company, that serves its users by easily finding the best services provided in local neighborhoods.